Two-way repeated measures ANOVA using SPSS Statistics

 All 30 participants undergo treatment A and treatment B. However, the order in which they receive this differs, with the 30 employees being randomly split into two groups: (a) 15 participants first undergo treatment A and then treatment B, whilst (b) the other 15 participants start with treatment B and then undergo treatment A (i.e., this is known as counterbalancing and helps to reduce the bias that could result from the order in which a condition is provided).

-At the end of the experiment, the researcher uses a two-way repeated measures ANOVA to determine whether any change in back pain (i.e., the dependent variable) is the result of the interaction between the type of treatment, whether the massage programme or acupuncture programme (i.e., the "conditions", which is one of our factors) and "time" (i.e., our second factor).
-If there is no interaction, follow-up tests can still be performed to determine whether any change in back pain was simply due to one of the factors (i.e., the conditions or time).
+At the end of the experiment, the researcher uses a two-way repeated measures ANOVA to determine whether any change in back pain (i.e., the dependent variable) is the result of the interaction between the "type of treatment" (i.e., the massage programme or acupuncture programme, which is one of our two factors) and "time" (i.e., our second factor).
+Irrespective of whether there is an interaction, follow-up tests can be performed to determine in more detail how the within-subjects factors affected back pain.

 All 200 employees undergo the treatment and control.
 However, the order in which they receive this differs, with the 200 employees being randomly split into two groups: (a) 100 packers first undergo the control and then the treatment, whilst (b) the other 100 packers start with the treatment and then undergo the control (i.e., this is known as counterbalancing and helps to reduce the bias that could result from the order in which a condition is provided).

 At the end of the experiment, the retailer uses a two-way repeated measures ANOVA to determine whether any change in productivity (i.e., the dependent variable) is the result of the interaction between the use of music (i.e., the "conditions", which is one of our factors) and "time" (i.e., our second factor).
-If there is no interaction, follow-up tests can still be performed to determine whether an change in productivity was simply due to one of the factors (i.e., the conditions or time).
+Irrespective of whether there is an interaction, follow-up tests can be performed to determine in more detail how the within-subjects factors affected back pain.

 If you are unsure whether a two-way repeated measures ANOVA is appropriate, you may also want to consider how it differs from a one-way repeated measures ANOVA and a mixed ANOVA.
 A two-way repeated measures ANOVA goes further than a one-way repeated measures ANOVA, which only has one factor (i.e., one independent variable).
 For example, a one-way repeated measures ANOVA could be used when you only wanted to know whether there was a difference in chronic back pain before and after a back rehabilitation course (i.e., you only have one factor, which is "time", where you are comparing two groups, namely the two time points: "before" and "after" the back rehabilitation course).
 You should also distinguish between the two-way repeated measures ANOVA and the mixed ANOVA.
 A mixed ANOVA is very similar to a two-way repeated measures ANOVA because both of these statistical tests involve two factors (often "time" and some kind of "condition"), as well as a desire to understand whether there is an interaction between these two factors on the dependent variable.
 However, the fundamental difference is that in a mixed ANOVA, the subjects that undergo each condition (e.g., a control and treatment) are different, whereas in a two-way repeated measures ANOVA, the subjects undergo both conditions (e.g., they undergo the control and the treatment).
 Therefore, if you think that the two-way repeated measures ANOVA is not the test you are looking for, you may want to consider a one-way repeated measures ANOVA or mixed ANOVA.
 Alternately, if neither of these are appropriate, you can use our Statistical Test Selector, which is part of our enhanced content, to determine which test is appropriate for your study design.